strimzi/strimzi-kafka-bridge/HACKING.md

 4. Commit the changes to the existing files (do not add the ZIP and TAR.GZ archives into Git)
 5. Push the changes to the release branch on GitHub
 6. Create the tag and push it to GitHub.
-Tag name determines the tag of the resulting Docker images.
+The tag name determines the tag of the resulting Docker images.
-Therefore the Git tag name has to be the same as the `RELEASE_VERSION`,
+Therefore the git tag name has to be the same as the `RELEASE_VERSION`,
-7. Once the CI build for the tag is finished and the Docker images are pushed to Docker Hub, Create a GitHub release based on the tag.
+7. Once the CI build for the tag is finished and the Docker images are pushed to Docker Hub, create a GitHub release based on the tag.
 Attach the ZIP and TAR.GZ archives to the release.
 8. On the `master` git branch:
   * Update the versions to the next SNAPSHOT version using the `next_version` `make` target.